 The sourdough calculator calculates the ratios of ingredients required to make the perfect sourdough.
 The main ingredients of sourdough are flour, water, starter, and salt.
 Along with ratios of the ingredients, our tool determines the starter hydration and its flour and water quantity.
 And as a bonus, the calculator also displays the total weight of the dough, flour, water, and total hydration.

-So, if you are making sourdough bread, or have decided to be creative and make a sourdough pizza, then this tool will definitely help you make a well-balanced sourdough.
+So, if you are making sourdough bread or have decided to be creative and make a sourdough pizza, this tool will help you make well-balanced sourdough.

 Baker's formula or baker's percentage